adurmusoglu/SpotiLeak/README.md

 A native desktop app that helps you take local music files and make them usable in Spotify via Local Files.

-You search for a song, preview it on YouTube to confirm it's the right one, then import an audio file for the .
+You search for a song, preview it on YouTube to confirm it's the right one, then the app imports a MP3 file for the song.
 SpotiLeak automatically:

 - **Finds the song you want on YouTube**
 - **Gives you the option to download the song or keep searching if desired**